 The main scope of this project centered around the demolition of the façade and substructure.
 The original stone veneer was salvaged and some vertical sections of that stone were used on the corners of the building.
 Since the existing steel and new wood trusses created varying heights in the building, the ceiling plan utilized Chicago grid ceilings and architectural soffits.
 Our client was able to choose many upgrades, such as stainless appliances, subway tile backsplashes, granite countertops, and faux wood window blinds, which gave the the look and feel of a market rate project.

-During demolition of the interior CMU walls, the team discovered that the stone veneer walls were not tied back to the steel structure of the building.
-The design team and owner quickly devised a temporary shoring design, but this shoring interfered with construction of the building addition, which at the time was on the critical path of the schedule.
-To mitigate any lost time to the project schedule, Harkins and our framing contractor re-sequenced operations and started framing on the 3rd floor, where there was already a slab to build on.
+- During demolition, the team discovered that the stone veneer walls were not tied back to the steel structure of the building.
+Temporary shoring was quickly devised, but it interfered with construction of the building addition, which was on the critical path.
+Harkins and our framing contractor re-sequenced operations and started framing on the 3rd floor, where there was already a slab to build on.

 The project was completed on time and within budget.
 We are very happy with the finished product.

 Enterprise Green Communities